What is SD?

 By now, you should have a good understanding of the SD vs HD resolution.
 To put it simply, HD packs superior quality but demands more bandwidth.
 On the other hand, SD requires less bandwidth, but this also means lower picture quality.

-Here's discussing their differences in brief:
+Here's a discussion of their differences in brief:

-SD is associated with a lower quality streaming experience wherein the maximum resolution is 480p.
+SD is associated with a lower-quality streaming experience wherein the maximum resolution is 480p.
 Even though 480p carries more detail and information than a 360p, 240p, or 144p image, it isn't the best option if you are looking for a top-notch streaming experience.
 HD streaming clearly wins here by ensuring superior image quality, better colors, clarity, detail, and definition.
 For this reason, it is worth making the extra investment and opting for HD streaming.

 As is understood, HD streaming requires more bandwidth since you need to stream at a higher bitrate.
 To give you an idea of where HD vs SD streaming is concerned, you require an internet speed of roughly 25 Mbps and higher to stream 1080p HD videos, at least 10 Mbps for 720p videos, and 5 Mbps for 480p video.